Gwyneth Paltrow and Chris Martin put “conscious uncoupling” on the map.

 - I’ve always stressed getting a prenup before marriage for many reasons, including the fact that it will help ease emotions during a divorce.
 Create a prenup before you walk down the aisle when you’re still in love and on the same page.
 This will curb some fiery emotions later on as you have what each receives in writing.

-- Pick a family attorney that you feel at ease with.
-You should always select a family lawyer you feel comfortable with and you believe has your best interest at heart.
+- Pick an attorney that you feel at ease with.
+You should always select a lawyer you feel comfortable with and you believe has your best interest at heart.
 Knowing you have someone on your side will help calm the stress.

 - Consider mediation first.
 Before heading to the courtroom, talk with your lawyer about going to mediation.
 It will be less expensive and less stressful, leading to a smoother divorce.